TristanEDU/note-book/docs/projects/robot-face.md

   top: -50vh;
 }```
 however I was surprised by the needing to use `-50vh` for the vertical positioning...
 I had was guessing that it would have been closer to `10vh`.
 As of yet I have not been able to figure out why this is.
 In my current understanding `top: 10vh;` indicates that it will position from the top of the viewport 10 vh units down to the top of the element being positioned. ![Robot face after hair is positioned](../assets/Robot-face-post-hair-positioned.png)
 - It still does not scale the way I want it to but it does give me some range of flexibility.
-I think that a possible update would be to use the font size we set in `robot-container` and use rem similer to the way we made the hair properly scale but I do not understand that enough yet to be sure.
-It is also possible that we could use absolute and figure out how to give it a position relitive to the face...
+I think that a possible update would be to use the font size we set in `robot-container` and use rem similar to the way we made the hair properly scale but I do not understand that enough yet to be sure.
+It is also possible that we could use absolute and figure out how to give it a position relative to the face...

 ###LH Ear